4 Types of Business Writing Styles

 - Proposals: these documents outline an offer of a product or service to a specific potential client.
-The proposal generally presents project overview, benefits, timeline, costs, and competency.
+The client proposal generally presents a project overview, benefits, timeline, costs, and competency.

-- Dismissal notice: this letter provides the official context and procedural details associated with employment termination.
+- Dismissal notice: this dismissal letter provides the official context and procedural details associated with employment termination.